What is it?

 As the successor to one of the first portable microphones designed for use specifically with mobile devices, the IK Multimedia iRig Mic HD 2 has a lot to live up to.
 The original was loved for the fact it was geared almost entirely towards being an on-the-go content creation powerhouse, allowing podcasters, broadcasters, vloggers and more to use their phones and tablets to record high-quality audio without any fuss or extra equipment required.
 This pairs nicely with the fact IK has created a suite of apps which complement the mic and mean you can, if required, produce everything from within your phone or tablet.

 All of which is great, but IK felt it could do better.
 Which leads us onto this IK Multimedia iRig Mic HD 2.
 Where the original had a plastic casing, IK has opted for a metal design for this new model, which increases its rigidity and gives it that extra ‘pro’ feel.
 Fundamentally it’s the same premise though; a USB connected condenser mic, with a simple cardioid pickup pattern, which plays well with iOS and Android devices and makes it as easy as possible to get great recorded sounds whatever you’re doing.
-Cost-wise, it sits in the same ballpark as mics like the Blue Yeti or Rode NT-USB, with each offering similar functionality, so which should you choose?
+Cost-wise, this budget podcasting mic sits in the same ballpark as mics like the Blue Yeti or Rode NT-USB, with each offering similar functionality, so which should you choose?
 Let’s take a look in some more detail at what you can expect in our IK Multimedia iRig Mic HD 2 review.

 Performance & verdict

-While there are USB mics that appear to resemble anything other than a microphone – we’re looking at you, Blue Snowball – the IK Multimedia iRig Mic HD 2 has a simple and sleek appearance which leaves you in no doubt as to what it is.
+While there are USB microphones that appear to resemble anything other than a microphone – we’re looking at you, Blue Snowball – the IK Multimedia iRig Mic HD 2 has a simple and sleek appearance which leaves you in no doubt as to what it is.
 The all-metal housing gave us confidence it would survive a lifetime of being thrown in and out of a case or backpack without flinching, while the extra weight (over its plastic-housed predecessor) also gives it a degree of stability on your desktop.

 On the housing you’ll find controls for your input gain and headphone volume levels; these are recessed into the body, and we totally get why, but it can be fiddly to adjust on the fly if you don’t have long enough fingernails.
 A minor gripe though.
 At the base of the mic, you’ll find input connections for your USB cable and a 3.5mm jack for headphones, but otherwise that’s it.
 It is an exercise in simplicity, and all the better for it.